 A few years ago, I had to deal with family issues.
 During that time, I enrolled in a photography course.

-Photography had always been a passion of mine, and I wanted to turn that leisure activity into a profitable side hustle.
+Photography had always been a passion of mine.
+As such, I wanted to turn that leisure activity into a profitable side hustle.
 I had a long-term vision of building a vast stock portfolio that would guarantee sales over time.

 When my world looked bleak, the vision became a motivating force with long-term objectives ensuring stability.
 Fast forward a few years, and my stock portfolio contains thousands of images, many of which were taken in times of great uncertainty.